 What Is a Will?

 A will is a legal document that states who should receive your assets after you die.
-These assets can range from expensive items, like vacation homes, to smaller items, like a painting or piece of furniture.
-If your children are legally your dependents, you may also name the person or persons you wish to take care of them.
+These assets can range from expensive items, like cars, vacation homes, to smaller items, like a painting, collectible or piece of furniture.
+Investments are also considered assets that are part of your state.
+A will allows you to state how you want your assets to be distributed and to whom.
+If your children are legally your dependents, you may also name the person or persons you wish to appoint as guardians so that they have the legal authority and obligation to take care of them.

 When you write your will with the help of a Sacramento estate planning lawyer, you may also declare who will manage your estate after you die.
+An estate is typically managed by a family member of the individual.
 This person could have several responsibilities, including distributing your assets, paying your estate’s debts and taxes, and maintaining your property until it’s sold or distributed.
 The executor of your will should be completely trustworthy and capable of handling all the responsibilities that come with the job.

 Should Spouses Have Joint or Separate Wills?

 An estate planning lawyer in Sacramento, CA may advise against having a joint will with your spouse.
 It’s possible that some of your property and assets aren’t jointly held.
 For instance, a separate will may allow you to take care of property that was bought during a previous marriage.
 Having a separate will provides more clarity regarding how assets should be handled.
 You and your spouse may have conflicting views regarding control of your assets.
 To avoid confusion and ensure that each of your assets are taken care of, writing a separate will is the most practical and secure approach.

 It’s important to keep your original will in a safe yet accessible place.
 For example, you may want to keep your will in a fireproof safe in your house.
 Do not forget to let the executor of your will or your Sacramento estate planning lawyer know how to access these documents in an emergency.

 How Often Does a Will Have to Be Updated?